|RallyRACC Catalunya - Rally de España|

 - Only mixed surface round of the season.

 - Two days of asphalt are blended with a day of primarily gravel stages, but which also contains asphalt sections.

-- Teams must convert their cars from gravel to asphalt specification after the opening leg in a longer than usual evening service to accommodate the surface change.
+- Teams must convert their cars from gravel to asphalt specification, or vice-versa, in a longer than usual evening service to accommodate the surface change.